studentX/lab2/opentracing/README.md

 knight is the NightKing or a 417 error with *only NightKing can melt* otherwise.

 <br/>

+NOTE: Skip the first 6 steps if no GO chops!

 1. Instrument the Castle service by tracing incoming *melt* requests (SKIP IF NO GO CHOPS!!)
   1. Edit your Castle trace and add the following tags to the trace: